John Dring: Early life

-Dring was born on 4 November 1902 in Calcutta, India, the second child and only son of Sir William Arthur Dring and his wife Lady Jane Reid Greenshields Dring (née Ross, formerly Alston).
+Dring was born on 4 November 1902 in Calcutta, Bengal Presidency, British India, the second child and only son of Sir William Arthur Dring and his wife Lady Jane Reid Greenshields Dring (née Ross, formerly Alston).
 The Dring family had been resident in India since 1830.
-Dring spent his earliest years in India, but was sent to boarding school in England in 1911, aged 9, as was customary for members of elite families in British India.
+Dring spent his earliest years in India, but was sent to school in England aged 6 years, as was customary for members of elite families in British India.
 He attended Winchester College and RMC Sandhurst.
 He returned to India in 1923 and joined the Guides Cavalry as a lieutenant.

 Political career

 In 1927, Dring joined the Indian Political Service and soon became Assistant Private Secretary to the Viceroy of India.
 The Channel 4 historical drama Indian Summers revolves around a fictional character called Ralph Whelan who was the Private Secretary to the Viceroy of India in Shimla in 1932–1935.
 The character of Ralph Whelan has several similarities with the real-life John Dring, who was in the same political position in the same place at the same time, with the same family history.
 The National Portrait Gallery of the UK holds a portrait of Dring.

 Dring was the Deputy Commissioner of Dera Ismail Khan from 1935 to 1936.
+From 1937 to 1940, Dring served as Secretary to Sir George Cunningham, the Governor of the Northwest Frontier Province.

+He then served as Political Agent of South Waziristan from 1939 to 1942.
 He was part of the Razmak column which attempted to display a show of force to anti-British tribal forces in the Waziristan campaign (1936-1939) but instead was bogged down in fighting and suffered large casualties.
 The failure of the Razmak column emboldened the resistance fighters resulted in a surge in their numbers.

-From 1937 to 1940, Dring served as Secretary to Sir George Cunningham, the Governor of the Northwest Frontier Province.
-He then served as Political Agent of Waziristan from 1941 to 1943 and was awarded the Companion of the Most Eminent Order of the Indian Empire in the 1943 New Year Honours.
+Dring was awarded the Companion of the Most Eminent Order of the Indian Empire in the 1943 New Year Honours.
 He was promoted to Lieutenant-Colonel in 1944.